iTunes: About iOS backups

-You can protect your backup with a passcode using the Encrypt Backup option in the Summary pane.
+You can protect your backup with a passcode using the Encrypt Backup option in the Summary tab.
 Encrypting your backup will back up your Keychain.
-This way, email account passwords, Wi-Fi passwords, and passwords you enter into websites and some applications will be remembered when you transfer to a new device.
+This way, your email account passwords, Wi-Fi passwords, and passwords that you enter into websites and some apps will be remembered when you transfer to a new device.
 Learn how to create and restore from a backup.

-When your backup is encrypted, you'll need to enter the password when enabling or disabling encryption or when restoring from this backup.
+When your backup is encrypted, you'll need to enter the password when enabling or disabling encryption or when restoring from the backup.

-Warning: Make sure it's a password you will remember or write it down for safekeeping.
+Warning: Make sure it's a password that you'll remember or write it down for safekeeping.
 If you encrypt an iPhone backup in iTunes and forget your password, you can't restore from backup and your data will be unrecoverable.